Backdated Withdrawal Information

 • You wish to obtain tuition relief (a backdated withdrawal is not a mechanism to appeal tuition charges).

-1. A letter from a division of Student Wellness & Accessibility Centre (ie. Student Accessibility Services, Student Health Services, Personal Counselling Services)
+1. A letter from a division of Student Wellness & Accessibility Centre (ie. Student Accessibility Services, Student Health Services, Personal Counselling Services) that outlines the functional limitations that you were experiencing and verifies that the nature of your health condition or disability was such that you were unable to withdraw by the deadline.

 Please use the following fillable webform to petition for Backdated Withdrawal: Backdated Withdrawal Form.
 Read the form over carefully before submission and be sure to have the following documentation ready.
-We highlight encourage students to write their written statement and scan all supporting documentation into one file for attachment.
+We encourage students to write their written statement and scan all supporting documentation into one file for attachment.
 You must include the following:

 • Clearly indicate which course(s) the backdated withdrawal is requested from;